tesk9/accessible-html-with-css/README.md

 `tesk9/accessible-html-with-css` makes writing accessible websites easier.

+This library is intended to be used along with [`rtfeldman/elm-css`](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest/).
+If you're not using elm-css, you probably want [`accessible-html`](https://package.elm-lang.org/packages/tesk9/accessible-html/latest/) instead.

 ## Warning!

 This library was upgraded to Elm 0.19 without its tests :scream_cat:.
 Upgrading the tests is blocked on adding the Elm HTML query testing library into the elm testing library.
 Issued [here](https://github.com/elm-explorations/test/issues/13).
 Tests & Travis build icon will be added once it's possible to add them.